Read all about the BEST ways to get from Chiang Mai to Pai.

 Unless you are an experienced rider and very organised we don’t believe you would have time to take the bus between Chiang Rai and Chiang Mai and then get a bike rented out and ride up here in a safe time and manner.
 Either way, we recommend spending at least a day in Chiang Rai to see the White Temple.

 Your first port of call would be the cheap and frequent green bus from Chiang Rai to Chiang Mai.
 These leave throughout the day but it would be best to book ahead as they do sell out and also to get on an early bus if you intend on making it the whole way in a single day.
-This journey takes around 3.5 hrs and gets a little winding towards the later half.
+This journey takes around 3.5 hrs and gets a little winding towards the latter half.

 Great review guys!
 But I have three small points to make.